billywhizz/ws-uv/README.md

     compatible
   * only low level support - hands off messages to user. does not react to control messages or perform any logic around fragmented messages
+  * does not do any utf8 decoding for text frames. chunks of frame payloads are returned as pointers to char buffers whether they are binary or text

 Future
 -----

   * support pausing of parser
+  * !!!!handle overflows on headers and header sizes!!!!
+  * allow user definable limits on headers and header sizes
+  * allow configuration of port, tcp backlog, nodelay, keepalive, connection limits, bandwidth throttling,
+  * daemonization
+  * cluster support by receiving socket on stdin/pipe
   * support quitting parser execution with return values from callbacks
   * no plans to add SSL support. if you want to do ssl then put something in front of this